chaoliu18/RPLVC/README.md

 We have cropped the dataset to the multiples of 64 to allow the model compress and decompress the dataset directly, following the similar manner in [OpenDVC](https://github.com/RenYang-home/OpenDVC) and [MLVC](https://github.com/JianpingLin/M-LVC_CVPR2020).

     ffmpeg -s WxH -pix_fmt yuv420p -i input_video.yuv -vframes N -vf crop=W_:H_:0:0 -f image2 output_path/img%06d.png
 where W, H denotes the width and height of the input sequence.
-Notation W_, H_ denotes the width and height of the output one, and N denotes the number of frames to be coded.
+Notation W_, H_ denotes the cropped width and height of the output one, and N denotes the number of frames to be coded.

 ## Testing
 The testing consists of two main steps: encoding and decoding.